AliceO2Group/AliceO2/Framework/Core/README.md

 translation function since we know that our input is already respecting the O2 Data Model and most of the heavylifing can be done automatically.

+Sending out the results of a computation can be done in a similar manner.
+Use

+    ConfigParamSpec{"channel-config", VariantType::String, "<channel-configuration>", "Out-of-band channel config"}

+to create an out-of-band channel as specified in `channel-configuration` and then use the `RawDeviceService` to get the raw FairMQDevice and send data through such a channel.

 [rawDeviceSource]: https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/include/Framework/RawDeviceSource.h
 [rawDeviceInjectorExample]: https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/TestWorkflows/src/test_RawDeviceInjector.cxx